ajbarrows/netflix-imdb/README.md

 `scratch/` These are the ideas explored along the way that proved to be outside the scope of this work

 `data/` All merged versions of datasets are found here.
-As mentioned above, code contained in \texttt{~/source/} programmatically downloads and organizes the data used for our project.
+As mentioned above, data are programmatically downloaded and organized.